ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

 Customer location : UK / Germany

 ## High-Performance Traffic Management

-A high-performance traffic management and auditing service

-combined with micro-payment payment management.
-This service generates 100s of

-thousands of transactions annually and channels millions of visits every day.
-We
+A high-performance traffic management and auditing service combined with micro-payment payment management.
+This service generates 100s of thousands of transactions annually and channels millions of visits every day.

-provided the CTO services and the technology team.
-The customer has scaled to

-multi-million Euro revenue in the 3 years we have been working with them.
-Customer
+We provided the CTO services and the technology team.
+The customer has scaled to multi-million Euro revenue in the 3 years we have been working with them.

-location : UK
+Customer Location : UK

 ● Confidential Customer : Mobile Banking on-device application for a leading Publicly